mattpitkin/lintegrate/paper/paper.md

 where $\sigma_i^2$ is an estimate of the noise variance for point $i$.
 Evaluating the exponent for a range of $\vec{\theta}$ values will often lead to a numbers that breach the limits of values that are storable as double precision floating point numbers and/or have an extremely large dynamic range.
-In these cases, performing marginalisation (i.e., integration) over some subset of the parameters $\vec{\theta}$, e.g.,
+In these cases, when performing marginalisation (i.e., integration) over some subset of the parameters $\vec{\theta}$, e.g.,

 \begin{equation}\label{eq:Z}